-The first are serendipitous.
+The first is serendipitous.
 They happen when you’re not expecting them.

-The smell of pine leaves in the rain that transport you back to a childhood memory; when your favourite song comes on in the supermarket; the way the light hits the water and makes it sparkle like a million diamonds.
+The smell of pine leaves in the rain that transports you back to a childhood memory, when your favourite song comes on in the supermarket, the way the light hits the water and makes it sparkle like a million diamonds.

 You can’t plan for these fleeting moments, but in order to enjoy them, you need to catch time.
 You need to be tuned in to receiving them.